jdreaver/chip8/README.md

 ## TODO

-- Add tests, just to practice testing C code.
+- Add tests for C, just to practice testing C code.
 - Terminal graphics instead of SDL
   - Make this an option?
 - Move a lot of the #defines into chip8_state and make them configurable